karakasis/Path-of-Leveling/README.md

 ## How do I use the Editor?
 *Will be updating this with a better write-down*

--Make sure to click Run > Validate and view leveling progress, to get a visual representation of your gem setup.
+- Make sure to click Run > Validate and view leveling progress, to get a visual representation of your gem setup.
--Make sure to click Run > Validate and return to Launcher, to return to Launcher (Humility panel) and select your build to continue.
+- Make sure to click Run > Validate and return to Launcher, to return to Launcher (Humility panel) and select your build to continue.

 ## Known bugs
 *Will be updating this*